ireaneus/LivingWaters/src/data/blog-posts/Laodicea.md

 #### Universal Church

-The conditions of the original 7 churches describe the condition of local churches now and over the course of 2000 yrs Application is meant for the churches, and also to individuals.
+The conditions of the original 7 churches describe the condition of local churches now and over the course of 2000 yrs.

+Application is meant for the churches, and also to individuals.
 Those that repent individually and turn back to their first love will be the overcomers listed.

 These church condemnations do not in any way reflect the standings of the saints before God.
 We are saved not of works, it is a gift of God.

 #### Prophetic Church